Dear Your Teen:

 4. When other parents who provide alcohol

 I know confronting another parent can be difficult, but your job is to keep your children safe.
 Since alcohol use is one of the biggest dangers in your teen daughter’s life, you have a responsibility to prevent it.
 The other mother needs to understand how you feel, why, and that you intend to keep your daughter away from her family if she serves alcohol to minors.
 You might warn her that you will report any future incidents to the authorities.

 It is important not to let a desire to be polite interfere with the more important job of keeping your daughter safe.
 This mother has undermined your daughter’s ability to abide by her parents’ rules and learn safe judgment.
 The mother’s action is likely to make your daughter more defiant, driving a wedge between your daughter and you.
-The best way to prevent another incident is to take control of the situation now by setting firm limits on your daughter and the boyfriend’s mother.
+The best way to prevent another incident is to take control of the situation now by setting firm limits on your daughter and the friend’s mother.